dwoodshc/shortcut-search-app/README.md

 ### API Token Issues
 - Ensure your token is valid and has proper permissions
-- Check that the token is correctly saved in `.env`
+- Use "Edit API Token" in Settings menu to update your token
-- Use "Edit API Token" in settings to update
+- Check browser console for authentication errors

 ### Epic Not Found
 - Verify epic name matches exactly (case-insensitive)